Bunch Pendant from Lumens to Watts Conversion Chart & Brightness Comparison

 That is why lumens are more useful (and accurate).
 Lumens measure light output, or how bright a bulb actually is.
 Higher lumens mean more visible light, no matter how many watts the bulb uses.

-With lumens provide a more straightforward way to measure light output, many manufacturers now list brightness in lumens rather than watts.
+With lumens (sometimes shortened to "lm.") provide a more straightforward way to measure light output, many manufacturers now list brightness in lumens rather than watts.
 In some regions, such as the EU, showing luminous output of light fixtures & bulbs in lumens has become a legal requirement.

 Hive Sconce from Lumens to Watts Conversion Chart & Brightness Comparison